-Unless otherwise provided in this Order or an industry-specific Health Officer directive, the capacity limit does not include staff or other Personnel of a business.
+Unless otherwise provided in an industry-specific Health Officer directive, the capacity limit does not include staff or other Personnel of a business.
 The health-related basis for selection of Additional Businesses and the specific requirements for risk mitigation are summarized below.
-The bases for the additions were amended on July 13, 2020, to reflect an updated and refined analysis under the risk criteria set forth in Section 3 of the amended Order.generally summarized below.
+The bases for the additions were amended on July 13, 2020, to reflect an updated and refined analysis under the risk criteria set forth in Section 3 of the amended Order.